How To Stop Drinking Alcohol?

 Worldwide, drinking alcohol contributes to 3 million fatalities each year, as well as millions of impairments and ill health.
 Let’s understand more in details about how to stop drinking alcohol.

-What happens when you stop drinking?
+What happens when you Stop drinking Alcohol?

 The beginning of withdrawal symptoms may include shaking hands, vomiting, profuse clammy, restlessness, and anxiety.
 Continued withdrawal symptoms, Cravings for alcohol, low energy, and feeling down or melancholy are all typical.
 Sleep disturbances are likely.
 So, it is essential to know how to stop drinking alcohol.

-Effects of Alcohol
+Short Term Effects of Alcohol:

 The temporary effect, a person might notice while drinking alcohol (or shortly after) can include: